OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 - State hooks

-If there is a hook defined for a Host or VM state change, the hook template have to be inferred from the Hook definition in the 5.8 ``oned.conf`` file, see the example below:
+If there is a hook defined for a Host or VM state change, the hook template has to be inferred from the Hook definition in the 5.8 ``oned.conf`` file; see the example below:

 .. code::